-- a) Chromebooks with access to Read&Write for Google Chrome.
-Headsets were also purchased. - b) Read&Write for Google Chrome was purchased for all students from Grade 3 to Grade 12 in Rainbow DSB.
+- a) Chromebooks and Laptops.
+Headsets were also purchased. - b) Read&Write and OrbitNote for Google Chrome was purchased for all students from Grade 3 to Grade 12 in Rainbow DSB.
 Read&Write is an easy-to-use browser extension for Google Chrome and is directly compatible with Google Docs and Web pages as well as PDF, EPUB and KES files stored in Google Drive.
-Read&Write for iPad is also available. - c) Tablets and related peripherals (wireless keyboards, stylus pens, earpods, headsets) - d) Carrying/Protective Cases - e) Virtual Reality Kits - f) Reading Intervention Software
+Read&Write for iPad is also available. - c) Tablets and related peripherals (wireless keyboards, stylus pens, earpods, headsets and tablet applications.) - d) Carrying/Protective Cases - e) Virtual Reality Kits - f) Reading Intervention Software